Skip to content

 Terminal window

-apprise storage clean
+apprise storage list abc1

 Terminal window

-apprise storage clean abc123xy
+apprise storage clear abc123xy

-apprise storage clean --tag family
+apprise storage clear --tag family

 The CLI tool enables Persistent Storage by default using the auto mode.
 You can change this behavior using the --storage-mode switch.